An Xuyên Bakery: Reception

 In 2016, Lizzy Acker of Willamette Week said An Xuyên had "ridiculously affordable prices" and quipped, "You'll pay more in gas to get there than you will for a filling meal."
+The chipotle chicken bánh mì was included in the newspaper's list of the city's best "cheap eats" in 2026.

 In 2020, Krista Garcia and Alex Frane included the bakery in Eater Portland's lists of Portland's "top pandan treats" and 14 "excellent" sandwich shops in the city, respectively.
 Frane said An Xuyên "has quietly served some of the city's best bánh mì to a faithful crowd for years now".
 He also included the bakery in Thrillist's 2020 list of the best sandwiches in Portland.
 Garcia also included the business in Eater Portlands 2021 list of 11 "big-deal" bánh mì in the city.
 Katrina Yentch included the restaurant in the website's 2022 list of "18 Knockout Spots for Affordable Dining in Portland".
 Michelle Lopez and Janey Wong included the shop in Eater Portlands 2025 overview of the city's best bakeries.